dyadyavasya/kinopoisk/README.md

             );
         &lt;/script&gt;</code></pre>
 <h1>License</h1>
-This plugin is dual licensed under the MIT and GPL licenses, just like jQuery itself.
+This plugin is dual licensed under the MIT and GPL2 licenses, just like jQuery itself.